itsmartinwho/foresight-cdss-mvp/docs/architecture.md

    *  `AlertSidePanel` (open and closed states with sample alerts)
    *  `RenderDetailTable` (with sample data arrays)
 *  **Type Safety Improvements:** The `Patient` type now mandates `firstName` and `lastName`, and service methods use explicit payload interfaces (`PatientDataPayload`).
 Web Speech API events in `AdvisorView.tsx` are typed locally, reducing use of `any`.
 *  **Next Steps:** Ensure coverage of workspace tab components in Storybook, and expand E2E tests for additional views (Patients list, Patient Workspace, Alerts page) as the application grows.

+## Build, Performance, and Deployment Considerations

+This section covers aspects related to the project's build process, performance optimizations, and deployment, particularly concerning dependency management and Cloudflare.

+### Dependency Management & `node_modules`

+The project utilizes `pnpm` for package management.
+The `node_modules` directory can be large (several hundred MB) due to development-time dependencies that include pre-compiled binaries.
+Key contributors include:
+*   `next` and its SWC compiler: Essential for the Next.js framework.
+*   `@cloudflare/workerd`: Required for previewing and building Cloudflare Worker bundles.
+*   Large libraries like `date-fns` (all locales) and `lucide-react` (all icons): Tree-shaking significantly reduces their size in the final client bundle.

+These development dependencies do not impact the size of the production client bundles, which are typically small.

+### Build Scripts & Cloudflare

+*   Standard `pnpm run build` (`next build`) is generally fast.
+*   Scripts involving Cloudflare, such as `pnpm run preview` or `pnpm run build:worker`, use `opennextjs-cloudflare`.
+These can be slower and produce larger outputs as they bundle the application for the Cloudflare Workers environment.

+### Performance & Optimization Tips

+1.  **Dependency Caching:**
+    *   **CI (GitHub Actions):** PNPM caching should be enabled (e.g., using `pnpm/action-setup` with `cache: true`).
+    *   **Local:** PNPM automatically caches packages globally (e.g., `~/Library/pnpm/store`).
+Use `pnpm store prune` to remove old versions.
+2.  **Selective Builds:** Avoid running full Cloudflare worker builds (`pnpm run preview`) during general development if not specifically testing worker functionality.
+Standard `pnpm dev` and `pnpm build` are usually sufficient.

+### Future Performance Enhancements (Potential)

+*   **Lazy Loading:** Investigate dynamic imports for heavy libraries like `recharts` to load them only on relevant pages.
+*   **Icon Optimization:** Consider migrating `lucide-react` to native imports if further optimization is needed.
+*   **Locale Stripping:** Explore options to remove unused locales from `date-fns` via webpack or Next.js configuration.
+*   **Cloudflare Worker Evaluation:** Continue to evaluate if the full Cloudflare Worker build/deployment model is essential for the project's long-term goals or if simpler deployment targets suffice.